Density-matrix renormalization group study of optical conductivity of the Mott insulator for two-dimensional clusters: Introduction

 The real part of optical conductivity $\text{Re}\sigma(\omega)$ of insulating cuprates such as La$_{2}$CuO$_{4}$, Nd$_{2}$CuO$_{4}$, and YBa$_{2}$Cu$_{3}$O$_{6}$ exhibits a gap of around 2eV, above which a continuum band is present~\cite{Uchida1991, Chubukov1995}. $\text{Re}\sigma(\omega)$ contains a great amount of information about the electronic states of a material, but a quantitative comparison with theoretical analysis is necessary for extracting the information.
 Theoretically, the electronic states of the cuprates are known to be well described by the single-band Hubbard model with a large on-site Coulomb interaction on a square lattice in two dimensions.

-Numerous theoretical works have been done to understand the optical properties of the two-dimensional Hubbard model.
-Among them, a numerical diagonalization technique based on the Lanczos algorithms has been intensively used to obtain $\text{Re}\sigma(\omega)$~\cite{Dagotto1992, Tohyama2005}. $\text{Re}\sigma(\omega)$ calculated in small clusters shows an excitonic peak at the Mott gap in addition to a continuum above the peak. $\text{Re}\sigma(\omega)$ obtained with dynamical mean-field theory has also captured an excitonic peak~\cite{Taranto2012}.
+Numerous theoretical works have been done to understand the optical properties of the two-dimensional Hubbard model~\cite{Dagotto1992, Tohyama2005, Nakano2007, Taranto2012, Han2016, Huang2019}.
+Among them, a numerical diagonalization technique based on the Lanczos algorithms has been intensively used to obtain $\text{Re}\sigma(\omega)$~\cite{Dagotto1992, Tohyama2005, Nakano2007}. $\text{Re}\sigma(\omega)$ calculated in small clusters shows an excitonic peak at the Mott gap in addition to a continuum above the peak. $\text{Re}\sigma(\omega)$ obtained with dynamical mean-field theory has also captured an excitonic peak~\cite{Taranto2012}.
 An excitonic peak seen in a one-dimensional system is attributed to the long-range Coulomb interactions~\cite{Stephan1996, Gebhard1997, Essler2001, Jeckelmann2003, cm1}, whereas that seen in a two-dimensional system is thought to be of a magnetic origin.
-The emergence of an excitonic peak in $\text{Re}\sigma(\omega)$ implies the formation of coherent but heavy quasiparticles dressed by a spinon cloud, i.e., a spin polaron in the ground state of the two-dimensional Hubbard model~\cite{Tohyama2005, Taranto2012}. $S^{z}$ strings produced by spin mismatches in sub-lattice magnetization play an important role in the formation of spin polarons.
+The emergence of an excitonic peak in $\text{Re}\sigma(\omega)$ implies the formation of coherent but heavy quasiparticles dressed by a spinon cloud, i.e., a spin polaron in the ground state of the two-dimensional Hubbard model~\cite{Tohyama2005, Taranto2012}. $S^{z}$ strings produced by spin mismatches in sublattice magnetization play an important role in the formation of spin polarons.
 Since the relationship between spin and charge degrees of freedom in the Mott insulator is very complicated, we must be careful when introducing approximations.
 It is necessary to go beyond static mean-field approximation of a spin-density wave to describe spin-polaron formation~\cite{Taranto2012}.
 It has been suggested that a phase string effect, which is missed in the self-consistent Born approximation, is important for understanding spectral weights emerging at mid infrared upon introducing a hole~\cite{Shinjo2021}.
 With the self-consistent Born approximation, the optical conductivity can be calculated for much larger systems than with the Lanczos method.
 However, this approximation may lose fine structures of an optical conductivity~\cite{Han2016}.
+Optical conductivities have been also obtained using the quantum Monte Carlo method~\cite{Huang2019}, but fine structures are difficult to discuss due to finite temperatures.